Overview

 The University of Missouri-Kansas City is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

-Courses
+Available Courses

 The courses in this program are online and offered both synchronously and asynchronously.
 Synchronous courses occur at regularly scheduled times.
 Asynchronous courses do not have regular meetings.
 They may often consist of various media and content — such as online discussions, videos, worksheets and recordings — that students review and complete independently each week.